AndresPitta/AndresPitta.github.io/_posts/2020-07-08-Realistic-Neighbourhoods.md

 ![results](../images/model1.jpg)

 As you can see, this time the images look more realistic compared to the Pokemon project.
-Some of the images still have white spots and blurry edges that make the image loose its fantasy.
+Some of the images still have white spots and blurry edges that make the image lose its fantasy.
 However, these results made me really happy.

 <h3 style="font-size:200%;text-align:center">Conclusions</h3>

 As you can see, this project was successful at generating realistic images of exteriors.
-Further improvements could include trying to refine the edges by doing more post-processing or incorporating pretrained networks to improve the quality of the images.
+Further improvements could include trying to refine the edges by doing more post-processing or incorporating pre-trained networks to improve the quality of the images.

 If you want to learn more about the project, this is the link to the [repo](https://github.com/AndresPitta/MDS-2019-20-capstone-realtor.com/tree/055db9696f489b7a18dbb15ef13fcfca193d6f7c).
 I hope you enjoyed this article.